 Overall, life science and healthcare startups are remaining in accelerators longer to take advantage of community support, talent and resources and as a result may become more attractive investments.
 For example, LabCentral and JLABS (the Johnson & Johnson incubator) house several companies that have closed Series A rounds.

 While there may be fewer new accelerators overall, the most successful ones are expanding to new locales beyond the established hubs in California and Massachusetts.
 JLABS, launched several years ago in San Diego, now has more than 100 active companies in San Diego, Houston and New York and has even expanded to China and Canada.
 BioLabs has been on a tear in the past year, opening offices in Philadelphia, Princeton, Durham and Los Angeles and a second office in Boston.
 TechStars is partnering with UnitedHealthcare for a new Minneapolis accelerator, due to open later in 2019 with 10 companies.
 The focus is on innovations in payer and care provider services involving digital health and wellness solutions.

-Finally, we’re seeing increased interest in global acceleration, with Medtronic’s recent announcement of a medical device accelerator in Shanghai and Illumina’s opening of a new accelerator in London.
+Finally, we’re seeing increased interest in global acceleration, with Medtronic’s recent announcement of a medical device accelerator in Shanghai.

 As accelerators and incubators are drawing life science and healthcare startups to some new locations, we are also seeing a correlated rise in first-time funding sources in those places.
 For example, New York, Pennsylvania and Texas have a relatively high number of new life sciences and healthcare companies.